 The practice had systems to keep dental professionals up to date with current evidence-based practice.
-This included regular information updates from the Chief Dental Officer, NHS England, and newsletters from the Local Dental Committee.
+This included regular information updates from the Chief Dental Officer and NHS England.
 In addition, the practice held daily staff discussions, formalised team practice meetings and weekly clinical and compliance communications.